silvacms/documentation/source/wsgi.rst

 You **cannot** configure multiple processes without a :term:`ZEO` server or a `RelStorage`_ or it will corrupt your Zope database.

-if you enable multiple processes, all Zope processes will use the same Zope configuration to connect to the same database which means there will be only one Zope instance created with the same settings.
+If you enable multiple processes, all Zope processes will use the same Zope configuration to connect to the same database which means there will be only one Zope instance created with the same settings.